The Most Popular Search Engines Logos and Brands

 Yandex Search Logo

 Yandex is a major Russian search engine.
-Now, the company has gone beyond the usual search engine operation and provides services for buying products, making payments, and even developing self-driving cars.
-The brand used the previous logo for 13 years and decided to change it at the end of March 2021.
+Now, the company has moved beyond standard search engine operations and offers services for buying products, making payments, and even developing self-driving cars.
+The brand used the previous logo for 13 years before changing it at the end of March 2021.

 Yandex’s visual identity is now represented by a white letter “R” in a red circle.
 The icons can be seen on cars, branded packages, or couriers’ bags.
-In addition, the Yandex design team, together with Ilya Ruderman, developed a new font with clear verticals and straight lines.
-The new visual style is also used in the mobile app and search bar.
+In addition, the Yandex design team and Ilya Ruderman developed a new font with clear verticals and straight lines.
+The mobile app and search bar also use the new visual style.

 Aol.